You’re here! You’re here!

 Q: What’s new in Lisa Wingate books?

-A new novel is on the way in June, 2024!
+Shelterwood is new on shelves as of June 4, 2024!
 Based on shocking historical events, Shelterwood tells the story of Oklahoma’s “elf children,” who fled corrupt guardians to survive alone in the forest, and a National Park Service law-enforcement ranger who rediscovers their story in 1990.
-Learn more about Shelterwood and preorder by clicking here. #1 New York Times bestseller, Before We Were Yours made the bestseller lists again in 2023, with over three million copies sold.
+To explore the true story-behind-the-story, check out the amazing Shelterwood book club kit by clicking here.
+In other exciting news, #1 New York Times bestseller, Before We Were Yours just went into its 36th reprint, with over 3.5 million copies sold.
 What a milestone to celebrate with readers!
-For current live and virtual book event schedules, check my appearances page.
+For current live and virtual book event schedules and details on the Shelterwood book tour, check my appearances page.
 If you’re visiting my cyber porch for the first time be sure to sign up for the newsletter, so you’ll know about upcoming giveaways and news!

 Q: What’s the stunning true history behind Before We Were Yours and Before and After?